MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/cosmos-readme.md

     await client.close() # the async client must be closed manually if it's not initialized in a with statement
 ```

 Instead of manually opening and closing the client, it is highly recommended to use the `async with` keywords.
-This creates a context manager that will initialize and later close the client once you're out of the statement.
+This creates a context manager that will initialize and later close the client once you're out of the statement, as well as cache important information the SDK needs.
 The example below shows how to do so.

 ```python
 from azure.cosmos.aio import CosmosClient